The Hull-White Model under Volatility Uncertainty: Arbitrage-Free Term Structure

-as it is claimed. \end{proof} Now we are able to compare the expression for the bond prices with the one from the classical model without volatility uncertainty, which is cited in the proof of Theorem \ref{nobondprices}.
-We see that the squared term, depending on the volatility, is missing in $A$.
-Instead, we have an additional part in the exponential, depending on the market price of uncertainty.
+The expression on the right-hand side represents an adjustment factor, which we can use to migrate from the traditional model to the model with volatility uncertainty.
+Examining the adjustment factor, we note the following differences between the traditional and the present model.
+Since the adjustment factor is less than one, the bond prices in the present model are less than the prices in the classical model without volatility uncertainty.
+Moreover, we see that the squared term, depending on the volatility $\sigma$, is missing in $P_t(T)$.
+Instead, we have an additional term in $P_t(T)$, depending on the market price of uncertainty.
+Thus, the prices are independent of the volatility as well as the bounds for the volatility, which is the case in most of the models dealing with pricing under volatility uncertainty.
+It also implies that the bond price at the initial time corresponds to the price in the deterministic version of the Hull-White model without white noise, since the additional part in the exponential vanishes at the initial time.
+Though, this also applies to the standard Hull-White model after fitting it to the initial yield curve.
 In contrast to classical affine models, the bond price is now affine with respect to the short rate and the market price of uncertainty.
+The affine structure is similar to short rate models with a stochastic volatility \citep*{fongvasicek1991,longstaffschwartz1992}.
+However, the additional factor in the bond price is not the volatility but a process adjusting towards the current value of the quadratic variation of the short rate.
+A surprisingly similar structure can be found in the short rate model from \citet*{casassuscollindufresnegoldstein2005}, displaying unspanned stochastic volatility.
 The most important implications of the prices in this model are as follows.
-Primarily, we do not have to estimate the volatility for the evolution of the short rate in the future.
-The prices do not even depend on the bounds for the volatility, which is the case in most of the models dealing with pricing under Knightian uncertainty.
+Primarily, we manage to obtain a term structure which is robust with respect to the volatility itself and the bounds for the volatility.
+So we do neither have to estimate the volatility of the short rate in the future nor its bounds.
 Admittedly, there is a price we have to pay for this.
-We have to know the evolution of the G-Brownian motion in the past, since the bond price depends on the quadratic variation of the G-Brownian motion.
-So this would result in estimating the quadratic variation of the short rate from the past, which can be done.
+We have to specify the market price of uncertainty, which appears in the bond prices.
+The market price of uncertainty depends on the past evolution of the quadratic variation of the $G$-Brownian motion, which corresponds to the quadratic variation of the short rate in the Hull-White model.
+The past evolution of the quadratic variation of the short rate is observable and can be inferred from market data.
 Alternatively, one could also estimate the variance of the short rate as an approximation for the market price of uncertainty.
+Moreover, in accordance to the short rate model of \citet*{casassuscollindufresnegoldstein2005}, the bond prices are completely unaffected by the structure of the volatility.
+The bounds of the volatility probably enter the model when it is used for pricing derivatives on bonds, that is, nonlinear contracts.
+Therefore, the model, despite its simple structure, could be a contribution to the literature on unspanned stochastic volatility, which was introduced by \citet*{collindufresnegoldstein2002}.
+A detailed discussion and the pricing of derivatives is, however, left for a subsequent study.